 As you can see, there is no bias towards any of the positions, each having a sum of approximately 1,000,000 out of the total sum of 4 million.
 A statistical goodness-of-fit test was conducted which resulted in a p-value of 0.86, firmly indicating conformity to the expected uniform distribution.
 As a further precaution we examined the distributions of ones, twos, threes and fours in all positions and found them to be uniformly distributed across them.
 Goodness-of-fit tests were performed for each of these and the results were again within the expected bounds, confirming that our randomizer produces truly random shuffled lists which should be safe to use in any application requiring robust randomness in the shuffle.

 Shuffling algorithm used in the randomizer

-The random numbers required for the algorithm's application and thus the randomizer to function are generated using a cryptographic pseudo-random number generator (CPRNG) supplied by urandom, the Linux kernel's random number source.
+The random numbers required for the algorithm's application are generated using a cryptographic pseudo-random number generator (CPRNG) supplied by urandom, the Linux kernel's random number source.